We regularly engage soloists of the highest calibre, and in addition, we have been fortunate to sing under several eminent conductors.

-Our Summer 2017 concert was the High Sheriff's Charity Concert, part of the International Organ Festival.
-Guest conductor Laurence Cummings conducted a truly outstanding performance of the Messiah.
+Our summer 2017 concert was the High Sheriff’s Charity Concert, part of the International Organ Festival.
+Guest conductor Laurence Cummings conducted a performance of Messiah.
 Laurence is Musical Director of the London Handel Festival and has come to be recognised, both as conductor and harpsichordist, as one of Britain's most exciting and versatile exponents of historically informed performance.
-Indeed, amongst both choir and audience, few would surely be able to recall such an exciting and inspiring Messiah.

 John Rutter CBE

-In November 2011 we sang the Rutter Requiem under the conductor.
+In 2011 and 2019 we sang the Rutter Requiem under the composer.
 In 2013 and again in 2015 John honoured us (together with the Cathedral Choristers) with an invitation to sing for him in his highly popular carol concerts in the Royal Albert Hall.
 Founder of the Cambridge Singers, John has built an international reputation as a composer of numerous Christmas carols and anthems as well as more extended works such as his Requiem, Magnificat and Gloria.

 Sir Richard Armstrong